uPortal-Attic/uportal-app-framework/docs/releasing.md

-# uw-frame release engineering
+# uPortal-app-framework release engineering

-Release engineering for uw-frame is pretty automated.
+Release engineering for `uPortal-app-framework` is pretty automated.
 We actually only have to do a few things.

 ## Select a version